ethene/sseed/README.md

 ## ✨ Key Features

-- **🔐 Secure Generation**: 24-word BIP-39 mnemonics using cryptographic entropy
+- **🔐 Secure Generation**: BIP-39 mnemonics with flexible word counts (12, 15, 18, 21, 24) using cryptographic entropy
 - **🌍 Multi-Language**: Generate and restore in 9 languages with auto-detection
 - **🎯 BIP85 Deterministic Entropy**: Generate unlimited child wallets, passwords, and hex entropy from one master seed
 - **🧩 SLIP-39 Sharding**: Split mnemonics into threshold-based secret shares